top of page

 FREQUENTLY ASKED QUESTIONS

-Pine Street Market has been practicing Whole Animal Butchery since we opened in 2008.
-It is a craft recognized by the Butcher’s Guild, which was established in 2011 after recognizing the growing trend of local butcher shops that are committed to practicing whole animal butchery, and to help to preserve the craft and ensure that the next generation can carry on the art.
+Pine Street Market has been practicing Whole Animal Utilization since we opened in 2008.
+Whole Animal Butchery is a craft recognized by the Butcher’s Guild, which was established in 2011 after recognizing the growing trend of local butcher shops that are committed to practicing butchery this way, and to help to preserve the craft and ensure that the next generation can carry on the art.

 What exactly does pasture-raised mean and why does it matter?